ojkelly/paranoidmode.com/README.md

   - In `Tails` and other Linux terminals to copy text from the terminal you use `Shift-Ctrl-C` and `Shit-Ctrl-V`
   - In `Tails` you need to be root to access an OpenPGP smartcard (that's the Yubikey)

-You should also know that there are known malware programs who's only job is to scan everything it can looking for `private keys`.
+You should also know that there are known malware programs who's only job is to scan everything it can looking for private keys.
 These keys are super obvious as they always start with:

       -----BEGIN PGP PRIVATE KEY BLOCK-----